bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- overcast clouds
+- scattered clouds
-- 75% humidity
+- 73% humidity
 - 6 mph wind
 - 0.61 inches of precipitation in the past 24 hours